ID Cards (Access Control), Keys and Locks

 - Depending on the building or resident hall you may be working or residing in, the card can be programmed for accessibility as necessary.

-- The card can also be programmed for use for tracking meal plan charges in the University Cafeteria and Hive, in addition to recording student attendance at the Daily Chapel services.
+- The card can also be programmed for use for tracking meal plan charges in the University dining hall and Stinger's, in addition to recording student attendance at the daily chapel services.

 - Decisions regarding access to the different campus buildings are decided in cooperation with the Campus Safety and Security, Access Control Department and the requesting parties.